-4.10 Wind input
+4.7 Wind input

-Spatially-uniform winds can be parametrically defined using the keywords windv and width that represent the wind velocity and direction (nautical convention) respectively (Section 2.4.4).
+Spatially-uniform winds can parametrically defined using the keywords windv and width that represent the wind velocity and direction (nautical convention) respectively.
 Time-varying winds can be defined in an external file referenced by the windfile keyword.
 The file should adhere to the format indicated below.
 The total length of the time series is automatically determined and should be at least as long as the simulation time.